daisylb/espadrille/README.md

 # pyscript

 Write short, simple scripts using the power of the entire Python ecosystem.
+Currently supports macOS.

 Shell scripts are a pain to write, unless you've spent years mastering their arcane syntax and the myriad workarounds for the shell's everything-is-a-string philosophy.
 Writing a Python script and chucking it in your `$PATH` seems like a much more appealing option, but sometimes you want more than just Python's standard library.
 Installing the libraries you want in your global Python seems icky, but doing it properly and creating a virtualenv and packaging metadata files doesn't seem worth the effort.